grain-lang/grain-lang.org/src/guide/functions.md

 let add = (x, y) => x + y
 ```

 A function can perform a series of actions.
-Functions in Grain always return the result of the final expression in the function body.
+One thing to note about functions in Grain is that they always return the result of the final expression in the function body, without needing an explicit `return` statement.

 ```grain
 let logAndAdd = (x, y) => {